Wood Kemble Donne Sands Hart Murray Trail

 General Notes: Child - Edward Sands

 An Edward Sands was a Surgeon's Mate in the 4th NY from 17th August to December 1775 according to "Historical Register of Officers of the Continental Army" by Francis Bernard Heitman.
 I can't eliminate the possibility that this was another Edward Sands but it seems likely that it was this one, as he would have been 16 in 1775 and many of his relatives were active in the Continental Army at this time (see "History of the Sands Family" in the Cow's Neck Peninsula Historical Society Bulletin, October 1968).
 See the entry of his grandmother, Mary (Cornell) Sands as to her Quaker religion.
 Although Quakers do not believe in serving in a combat role in war, they do serve in medical roles.
 Thus, Edward having served as a Surgeon's mate could be the result of Quaker influence.
 According to Manhattan directories, he was a ship's carpenter at 37 Roosevelt from 1791 to 1793.
-This profession, presumably, explains his move from Sands Point to the port of New York .
+One possible way that he could have learned this skill is from the neighboring Sutton family on Cow Neck.
+My article on Edward’s mother’s second husband, William Sutton, points out that William’s brother, Robert Sutton, inherited his land on Cow Neck from his uncle, Robert Sutton, who was a Shipwright.
 In 1794 he moved to 43 Roosevelt and added grocer to his profession .
 In 1795 he was just a grocer at the same address.
 In 1796 he moved to 68 James St. in Manhattan, where he remained until his death.
 His estate inventory shows that he owned two framed houses (valued at $1500 ) at 68 James St. at the time of his death.
 Widow, Jane, was still living there in 1809 according to the 1809 Directory.
 This property, evidently, passed to his son, Elisha, who improved it.
 At the time of his death in 1860, it is described as a four story brick house and lot on the N.W. corner of James and Oak Streets with frame house on the rear.
 This property, presumably, included the shop, with the address of 71 James Street where Hart's sons Edward and Charles operated a pharmacy.
 The house no longer exists and is in an area which is now a large project called the Governor Alfred E. Smith Residential Houses.
 Elisha passed the property to his wife, who, evidently, disposed of it.
 Edward was the first member of this branch of the Sands family to move to Manhattan from Sand's Point.
 He and his sons and grandsons lived and worked on the Lower East Side just north of the South St. Seaport.

 The will of Edwards' mother, Mary, recites that she got her land in Mamaroneck from Bartholemew Haddon (there is no deed in the Westchester Archives).
 I believe this to be the Bartholemew Haddon who was married to Sarah Guion.
 She was the daughter of John Guion and Anna Hart (NYGBS Record Jan.
 1920 pg.
 26-27) .
 Anna's brother was James Hart, the father of Jane, who married Edward.
 In addition, Bartholemew is the son of Job Haddon, whose wife, Elizibeth Griffin, is the sister of Deborah Griffin, Edward's mother's sister in law.
 This suggests that Edward met his wife through his mother's Westchester contacts.
 As Edward married Jane Hart in 1783, this suggests that his mother was already in Mamaroneck by that date.
 As related in the entry for his mother's second husband, William Sutton, Jane's father, James Hart's farm was on Budd's Neck, right across the Mamaroneck harbor from his mother's farm.